A winter break like never before: Jamia hostels deserted

 "It's not that easy to travel to and fro Kashmir in winter at such short notice," Shafi said.
 "Flights get cancelled on a daily basis.
 People book tickets well in advance."
 He said an uneasy calm prevailed in the hostel and the messes had been merged because only a few students were left in each block.

-Another Kashmiri student, who did not wish to be named, said only 15 people were here, everybody else has left or are planning to leave soon.
-"Mostly Kashmiri students, who cannot go home because the flight tickets get really costly during winter, and those from far off areas like Assam, Manipur, Bihar, Tamil Nadu, Kerala are here," he said.
+Another Kashmiri student, who did not wish to be named, said only 15 people were here and everybody else had left or were planning to leave soon.
+"Mostly Kashmiri students, who cannot go home because the flight tickets get really costly during winter, and those from far-off areas like Assam, Manipur, Bihar, Tamil Nadu and Kerala are here," he said.

-Asked if the administration had asked student to not stay in the hostel at night, Anas said replied in the affirmative, saying he was himself staying with a person he knows at Batla House area.
+Asked if the administration had asked students to not stay in the hostel at night, Anas replied in the affirmative, saying he was himself staying with a person he knows at Batla House area of Delhi.
 "But, I won't go home.
 This movement needs us first," he said, wishing other had also stayed back.
 PTI GVS BUN

 HMB